serenaentezary/weather-app/README.md

 ### RUN SERVER

-In the main directory, you can run `npm start` to have the Node.js backend running on [http://localhost:3001](http://localhost:3001)
+In the main directory, you have to run `npm start` to have the Node.js backend running on [http://localhost:3001](http://localhost:3001) - if you put your own Google Maps API key in the .env file as the value for the the GOOGLE_MAPS_API_KEY then the map will successfully show up.

 ### RUN CLIENT